nwutils/nw-global-installer/README.md

 ## Installer (GUI)

-1. User downloads a `.exe` file and runs it (made by the builder detailed the above section).
+1. User downloads a `.exe` file and runs it (made by the builder detailed in the above section).
 1. It contains a compressed set of files that it will decompress and place in the `C:\Program Files` (or `C:\Program Files (x86)`) folder.
    * Before placing the decompressed files, check if the folder already exists, and if so, delete the current contents first.
 1. It then checks to see if the required version of NW.js already exists locally.